swiftugandan/YoPayments/Readme.txt

 YO!
 PAYMENTS API
 Yo!
-Payments offers an Application Programming Interface (API) for businesses who wish to customize their customers’ payment experience.
+Payments offers an Application Programming Interface (API) for businesses who wish to customize their customers' payment experience.
 The API is only available for Business Account holders.

 SUPPORTED TRANSACTIONS